melonattacker/threat-thinker/README.md

 ## Hint YAML (manual overrides)
 Provide zones, protocols, data classifications, and other attributes alongside your diagrams so Threat Thinker generates threats with the right context.
 See [docs/hints.md](./docs/hints.md) for concepts, schema, and examples.

+## Reports (Markdown / JSON / HTML)
+Threat Thinker emits three report formats per run.
+See [docs/reports.md](./docs/reports.md) for what each format contains and when to use it.